-Our risk management process includes: i) Risk Identification, ii) Risk Assessment and Measurement, iii) Risk Controls and Mitigation, and iv) Risk Monitoring and Review.
+Our risk management process includes: i) Risk Identification, ii) Risk Assessment and Measurement, iii) Risk Controls and Mitigation, iv) Risk Monitoring and Review and v) Risk Reporting.

 We adopt three lines of defence model in our risk management framework.

 The three lines of defence are: